bablokb/pi-vameter/README.md

 have to check the script `/usr/local/bin/vameter.py`.
 Sadly, every ADC-converter needs it's special read commands and you have to configure the data for the ADC you are using.
-The script already contains some values for widely used ADCs (check variable `ADC_BYTES` at the beginning of the script).
+The script already contains some values for widely used ADCs (check variables `ADC` and `ADC_VALUES` at the beginning of the script).
+If your ADC is already supported you just have to change the variable `ADC`.
+Otherwise, you have to add the values of your ADC to `ADC_VALUES` first (and submit a patch).
-The variable contains two triplets, one for channel 0 and one for channel 1.

 The database